ezalabs/multiversx-spring-boot-starter-reactive/README.md

 - queryTransactionStatus
 ```
 The Transaction Interactor can be used for a more granular approach to transaction sending.\
+In order to create a sendable transaction, we must first create an instance of a transaction using **[Transaction](src/main/java/software/crldev/elrondspringbootstarterreactive/domain/transaction/Transaction.java)** domain object (manually adding nonce, gasLimit), then sign using a wallet and transform it to a payload for the Transaction Interactor (using toSendable() method).

-For a more simple way of doing transaction operations, there is another component:
+For a more simple way of doing transaction operations, another component is more suitable:

 **[Simple Transaction Sender](src/main/java/software/crldev/elrondspringbootstarterreactive/sender/ErdSimpleTransactionSender.java)**
 ```